‘Disappointing news’ as many savers warned they may not benefit from rate rise

 Savers have been warned they may not benefit from the interest rate rise after it was reported that only a fraction of providers have passed the increase on to all customers.

-Banks have been accused of being quick to hike costs for borrowers while being slow to raise interest rates for customers to reflect the 0.25% rise announced by the Bank of England (BoE) more than a week ago.
+Banks have been accused of being quick to hike costs for borrowers while being slow to raise interest rates for customers to reflect the 0.25 percentage point rise announced by the Bank of England (BoE) more than a week ago.

 Interest rates are now at 0.75%, the highest level since the financial crisis.